cosmic4445/Tower-Defence/README.md

 > [!WARNING]
 > Please credit me when using code and publishing it please and thank you!>

+> [!WARNING]
+> MULTIPLAYER ONLY WORKS IF YOU ARE ON THE SAME NETWORK AS SOMEONE!
+RECOMMENDED TO PLAY AT SCHOOL OR SMTH

 > [!TIP]
 > Bosses spawn every 10 waves be prepared.